 The ramifications of the blacklisting of Huawei and the 70 affiliates are significant.
 The company and other Chinese IT companies are largely involved in the development of 5G networks throughout the world.
 Some estimate that Huawei controls 40 to 60 percent of networks throughout the world.
 Recent meetings between the Trump administration and leading US IT companies revealed that no American IT company currently manufactures the switches that are a key component to 5G networks.
 At the time of this article, the EU had not joined in blacklisting Huawei.

 Many American telecoms utilize Huawei’s products, given their lower costs and extensive network.
 And the broader question becomes how the Executive Order will apply to other foreign IT and communication companies.
 Will the administration extend the order to other countries, or has Huawei been singled out as part of the administration’s trade-war campaign?

 The bottom line for Weaver’s clients is, “How does the Executive Order affect your business, and what proactive steps should you take to ensure compliance with the order?”
 Weaver’s anti-corruption, compliance and ethics professionals are here to assist.
-With more than 40 years of collective experience, Guler Ann Wiefling and Jacqueline R. Peterson have the knowledge and insight needed to provide thoughtful, relevant and concise analysis of any existing or planned business with Huawei, ZTE or any other Chinese IT company.
+With years of experience, Weaver's professionals have the knowledge and insight needed to provide thoughtful, relevant and concise analysis of any existing or planned business with Huawei, ZTE or any other Chinese IT company.
 Contact us for assistance untangling this Executive Order or any other compliance concern.